fspereira87/fakenewsdetector/README.md

 ## Development Status

-✅ The application is now finalized and functional.
+✅ The application is functional, although it is still being improved.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Next Step: search for better data to train.

 ## License